passcod/blook/2017-jan-10-monthly-update.md

 All in reading order within their sections.
 Word counts are rounded to nearest 1 or 5k.
 I explored the Harry Potter fanficdom, all nearly exclusively rated M.
+Contains lemons.
+Content warning for sexual assault in at least half the fics.

 - {HP} [Prodigy](https://www.fanfiction.net/s/3415504/1/Prodigy).